HellperKK/Poop/README.md

 # How to use
 ## Create an instance

-You create an instance by cloning another one, like the object instance
+You create an instance by cloning another one, like the Object instance
 ```
 include "src/lib.php";
 $Range = $Object->clone();
 ```

+Making this will allow range to inherit form all of Object's attributes.

 ## Add attributes and methods
 Then you can add attributes and methods like this.
 Like in python, a method's